Zebedee raises $11.5M for Bitcoin payment systems for games

 Three top investment pros open up about what it takes to get your video game funded.

 Existing investors Collab + Currency, Cadenza, and Fulgur Ventures also participated.
 With the money, Zebedee will accelerate development of its tech and continue onboarding game developers to its end-to-end game payments platform.
-The payment service provider will also continue to scale its compliance capabilities, enabling games developers to capitalize upon the play-to-earn (where players can earn cryptocurrencies as rewards for playing games) phenomenon without regulatory risk, the company said.
+The payment service provider will also continue to scale its compliance capabilities, enabling games developers to capitalize upon the play-to-earn (in which players can earn cryptocurrencies as rewards for playing games) trend without regulatory risk, the company said.

 Zebedee hopes its transactions will unlock massive untapped potential from play-to-earn, which has powered the growth of games such as Sky Mavis’ Axie Infinity.